Tiberius Claudius Balbilus: Political career

 Balbilus military and political career began when Claudius came to the imperial throne.
 Following the assassination of Caligula (January 41), Balbilus returned to Rome to support Claudius.
 Balbilus accompanied Claudius on his expedition to Britain in 43, serving as a military tribune in Legio XX Valeria Victrix and as the Commander of the Military Engineers.
 When Claudius returned with the Roman Legions from Britain to Rome, Balbilus was awarded a crown of honour.

 According to Suetonius, Claudius awarded Balbilus a Hasta Pura and perhaps a corona aurea during the Triumph to celebrate the conquest of Britain in 44.
 As Balbilus was a part of his retinue, it seems likely that his awards, as much as his military rank, were honorary.

 Balbilus was one of the highest ranking Equestrian Magistrates who served in Rome.
 After Balbilus returned to Rome from the Roman conquest of Britain, he received an important post in Egypt.
 While in Alexandria, Balbilus was appointed High Priest at the Temple of Hermes and Director of the Library, he split his time between Alexandria and Rome.
 Sometime later he served as a Procurator of the Asia province.

 In October 54, Claudius died and was succeeded by Nero as Roman emperor.
 Under Nero, Balbilus was appointed Prefect of Egypt where he served from 55 until 59.
 After his prefecture ended in Egypt, Balbilus continued to live in Alexandria.
+Some scholars -- notably Arthur Stein, editor of the Balbillus entry in the Prosopographia Imperii Romani -- contended that Balbilus the astrologer and Balbilus the prefect of Egypt (sometimes referred to as "Gaius Balbillus") were different people, though this is not the universal consensus.